Algorithmic technique: Heuristic

 A heuristic approach employs a practical method to reach an immediate solution not guaranteed to be optimal.

 Learning

 Learning techniques employ statistical methods to perform categorization and analysis without explicit programming.
 Supervised learning, unsupervised learning, reinforcement learning, and deep learning techniques are included in this category.

 Mathematical optimization

 Mathematical optimization is a technique that can be used to calculate a mathematical optimum by minimizing or maximizing a function.

 Modeling

 Modeling is a general technique for abstracting a real-world problem into a framework or paradigm that assists with solution.

 Recursion

-Recursion is a general technique for designing a algorithm that calls itself with a progressively simpler part of the task down to one or more base cases with defined results.
+Recursion is a general technique for designing an algorithm that calls itself with a progressively simpler part of the task down to one or more base cases with defined results.

-Window sliding
+Sliding Window

-The window sliding is used to reduce the use of nested loop and replace it with a single loop, thereby reducing the time complexity.
+The sliding window reduces the use of nested loops and replaces them with a single loop, thereby reducing the time complexity.

+Two Pointers

+Two pointers is an algorithmic technique that uses two indices (or pointers) to traverse a data structure, usually an array or string, often from different ends or at different speeds.
+It’s widely used to solve problems involving searching, sorting, or scanning with linear time complexity.

+Backtracking

+Backtracking is a general algorithmic technique used for solving problems recursively by trying to build a solution incrementally, one piece at a time, and removing those solutions that fail to satisfy the problem constraints as soon as possible.